 - effects on cholesterol metabolism

-Despite that fact that it can cause decreased energy levels, low testosterone can also cause insomnia and other changes in your sleep patterns.
-Unfortunately, some therapies designed to treat low testosterone can contribute to sleep apnea, which is a serious sleep problem that causes your breathing to stop and start repeatedly.
+Despite that fact that it can cause lower energy levels, low testosterone can also cause insomnia and other changes in your sleep patterns.
+Unfortunately, testosterone replacement therapy may contribute to or cause sleep apnea.
+This is a serious problem that causes your breathing to stop and start repeatedly while asleep.
+It can greatly disrupt your sleep in the process.

-In addition to physical changes, low levels of testosterone can affect you on an emotional level.
-The condition can lead to feelings of sadness or depression, and an overall decreased sense of well-being.
-Some people also have trouble with memory and concentration, and lowered motivation and self-confidence.
+In addition to causing physical changes, having low levels of testosterone can affect you on an emotional level.
+The condition can lead to feelings of sadness or depression.
+It can also degrade your overall sense of well-being.
+Some people have trouble with memory and concentration and experience lowered motivation and self-confidence.

 - a thyroid condition